E-Commerce Site Search: Get Revenue Now and Later

 Making the Argument for Your Company’s Future

-These colleagues will not always understand the value right away, and you’ll need to build a solid case for buy-in.
+These colleagues will not always understand the value right off the bat, and you’ll need to build a solid case for buy-in.
 First, you will need to argue that search is the right investment for your company at this time.
-Then, you’ll have to narrow it down to a single vendor.
+Then, you’ll have to narrow it down to a single vendor, while understanding what site search tools cost.
 Finally, you must answer the following question for key decision makers: Why this solution, and not another competitor?

 Even though the ball is in your court, we don’t want you to go into the big game unprepared — or even alone.
 After all, planning and preparation will be a huge factor in taking your search solution of choice from ideation to implementation.
 Here are three checklists we’ve prepared to help you to make the argument for product search as your next e-commerce innovation project: